-Alternate methods of compliance: More information from the Applicant, including the delineation of MAHW of the PVPs and CVPs, is necessary to confirm the necessity of the requested waiver, and to ascertain if alternate design strategies (e.g., retaining walls to minimize off-grading, but with consideration of vernal pool species movement corridors) would be applicable/appropriate.
+b) Alternate methods of compliance: More information from the Applicant, including the delineation of MAHW of the PVPs and CVPs, is necessary to confirm the necessity of the requested waiver, and to ascertain if alternate design strategies (e.g., retaining walls to minimize off-grading, but with consideration of vernal pool species movement corridors) would be applicable/appropriate.

 Applicant Response: As shown on the plans dated 3/23/22, all VP boundaries have been delineated except for VP A North.
-Vernal pool A North was flagged on 4/1/22 and can be shown on future updated plans b) Adverse impact of approval: B+T recommends that an exhibit be prepared or linework added to the site plan showing the extent of the locally jurisdictional Vernal Pool Habitat and associated No Disturb Zone with respect to the Project to help determine the necessity of the waiver.
-Not enough information appears to be presented in this application package to render a decision.
+Vernal pool A North was flagged on 4/1/22 and can be shown on future updated plans

-B+T Current Response: We understand from this comment that the intent is to show the PVP within the A Series on future updated plans.
+B+T Response: We understand from this comment that the intent is to show the PVP within the A Series on future updated plans.
 We recommend that these plans be submitted to the ZBA prior to the Board rendering a decision on the waiver request to fully understand the dimensional relief that is requested.